 - Consider timescales

 The timescales for your overseas set-up will vary depending on the location and route you choose to take and should be factored into planning; for example, work permit applications for expatriate staff can be lengthy.
+Fortunately, services like canada work permit application can help you cut off some major time.

 - Complete a cost analysis